jbossdemocentral/coolstore-microservice/README.md

 This will build and deploy an instance of Red Hat SSO server (based on [Keycloak](https://keycloak.org)) using Red Hat's [xPaaS SSO image](https://access.redhat.com/documentation/en/red-hat-xpaas/version-0/red-hat-xpaas-sso-image/).

+During the deployment of the SSO service, a new SSO realm `myrealm` is created, along with the administrative users necessary for accessing the SSO REST interface later on.

 1. Create and deploy SSO service, wait for it to complete.
 ```
     oc process -f sso-service.json | oc create -f -